Non-profit

 Substandard Charter Schools

-In addition to running shelters for unaccompanied alien children, the organization runs a network of charter schools in Texas called the Promesa Public Schools.
-The flagship school is East Austin College Prep in Austin, Texas.
-Southwest Key Programs says that it started the schools in order to give disadvantaged children a chance to go to college.
-13
+Southwest Key Programs also runs a network of charter schools in Texas called Promesa Public Schools.
+Its flagship school is East Austin College Prep in Austin, Texas.
+Southwest Key Programs says that it started the schools to give disadvantaged children a chance to go to college.
+24

-The New York Times alleged that the school experienced substandard conditions, including an infestation of raccoons and rats, leaks in the roof of the main building, and a chair leg falling through a classroom floor.
-There is no cafeteria, so students eat lunch in the gym.
-14
+The New York Times reported that East Austin College Prep had substandard conditions, including an infestation of raccoons and rats, leaks in the roof of the main building, and a chair leg falling through a classroom floor.
+There was no cafeteria, so students ate lunch in the gym.
+24

-Alleged Misuse of Federal Dollars
+Alleged Misuse of Federal Funds

 References